Floflis/docs-source/docs/installing.md

 See [here](http://kernelloader.sourceforge.net/linux.html) how to install Linux on your PS2.
 Then, you can install Floflis DNA using [above instructions](#before-installing).

-Please note the ideal version for PS2 (Floflis Substratum, graphical evolution of Floflis Core), isn't yet available, but soon you will can upgrade Floflis DNA.
+Please note the ideal version for PS2 (Floflis Grass, graphical evolution of Floflis Soil), isn't yet available, but soon you will can upgrade Floflis DNA.

 #### PlayStation 3

 See [here](https://www.wikihow.com/Get-Linux-on-PlayStation-3) how to install Linux on your PS3.
 Then, you can install Floflis DNA using [above instructions](#before-installing).

-Please note the ideal version for PS3 (Floflis Base, evolution of Floflis Substratum), isn't yet available, but soon you will can upgrade Floflis DNA.
+Please note the ideal version for PS3 (Floflis Base, evolution of Floflis Grass), isn't yet available, but soon you will can upgrade Floflis DNA.

 #### PlayStation 4